 The Dorchester Shire Hall and historic courtroom in which the Tolpuddle Martyrs were tried and sentenced to transportation for forming a union will soon open to the public as a major new visitor attraction.

 Colston Hall, Bristol

-The annual International Brigade Memorial Trust, Len Crome Memorial Conference will be held in Bristol next year.
-Its theme will be Aid Spain: the mobilisation of support for the anti-fascist cause among the British people during the Spanish Civil War.
-Speakers will include historians Professor Tom Buchanan and Dr Emily Mason.
+The annual International Brigade Memorial Trust, Len Crome Memorial Conference will hear from historians Professor Tom Buchanan and Dr Emily Mason.
 There will also be live music from Amanda Boyd & David Nash, Ewan McLennan and the Red Notes Choir, plus film, exhibition and stalls.

 Entrance: £20 (£15 students).

 The TUC needs people to steward for most of the day to help make the event a safe and friendly environment.
 Training will be provided via an enote online briefing and more experienced colleagues will be asked to take on a senior stewarding role.